petermr/openVirus/ACHITECTURE.md

 ![text](./assets/architecture20200407.png)

-## Overvieabstract sytrcw
+## Overview
-The flow is L2R.
+The flow is L2R. documents in the source are read/crawled, processed, cleaned, annotated, searched and collected for analysis

 ### Source
 (SI = "Supplemental/Supporting Info/Data").